SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 least once.
 If you operate during a single run, this has been done before, if not, simply call `traj.store()` once before.

+Moreover, if you call `f_empty()` on a large result, only the reference to the giant data block within the result is deleted.
+So in order to make the python garbage collector free the memory, you must ensure that you do not have any external reference of your own in your code to the giant data.

 To avoid re-opneing an closing of the hdf5 file over and over again there is also the possibility to store a list of items via :func:`~pypet.trajectory.SingleRun.f_store_items` or whole subtrees via :func:`~pypet.naturalnaming.NNGroupNode.f_store_child`.